GiannhsKer/manga_reader/readme.md

 ### Tasks
 * Prettier UI, change of fonts, buttons etc.
-* Write scrappers for more mangas (update server/scrappers.js by adding more functions)
+* Add scrappers for more mangas (update server/scrappers.js by adding more functions)
 * Gestures, to be able to change pages by swiping (Display.js)
-* Any other ideas are wellcomed
+* Any other ideas are welcome